Top

 GCOB, OBE, Officier de l'Ordre national du Mérite D.Sc.(hc), LLD (hc), MRCGP, MA and MB BChir (CANTAB), DRCOG, DCH, FAAS, ASSAF

-She was a member of the WHO IHR Committee on Mpox responsible for issuing standing recommendations.
-She chairs the WHO’s African Regional Technical Advisory Group on Immunization as well as the IHR Emergency Committee on Polio She is a member of the WHO African Regional Emergency Preparedness and Response Technical Advisory Group and co-chairs the SAGE working group on Ebola Vaccines.
-Helen is a member of WHO’s Scientific and Technical Advisory Group on Infectious Hazards and a steering committee member of the Coalition for Clinical Research for Pandemics in LMICs.
-Helen has recently been appointed as co-chair of the newly established WHO Poxvirus Collaborating Centre under the recently released prioritized pathogen family report by the WHO R&D Blueprint.
+Helen has served on and chaired many national and global scientific committees and boards.
+Helen is a member of the South African National Advisory Group on Immunisation, and co-chairs the NAGI Mpox Working Group.
+Helen co-chairs South Africa’s Mpox Incident Management Team, overseeing the national mpox response.
+Helen has recently been appointed as co-chair of the WHO Poxvirus Collaborating Centre under the recently released prioritized pathogen family report by the WHO R&D Blueprint.
+Recognized as a global leader in global health security, Helen has served on and chaired a number of WHO Committees, including the WHO’s IHR Emergency Committee on Polio, the SAGE working group on Ebola Vaccine, and the WHO IHR Committee on Mpox, responsible for issuing standing recommendations.
+Helen chairs the WHO’s African Regional Technical Advisory Group on Immunization.
+She is a member of the WHO African Regional Emergency Preparedness and Response Technical Advisory Group.
+Helen is a member of the WHO’s Scientific and Technical Advisory Group on Infectious Hazards and a steering committee member of the Coalition for Clinical Research for Pandemics in LMICs.
 Helen chairs the MedAccess Board, a global not-for-profit organisation that uses innovative funding mechanisms to support access to neglected therapeutics and diagnostics required in Low Middle-Income Countries.
+Helen recently completed an eight-year term as Chair of the South African Health Products.